Espenberg volcanic field: Geography and geomorphology

 The Espenberg volcanoes lie on the northern Seward Peninsula in Alaska.
 They are the northernmost volcanoes of North America with late Pleistocene activity, lying just south of the Arctic Circle.
 Other volcanoes of the Seward Peninsula are found at Imuruk Lake.
 There are no roads in the area but the maars can be readily reached from the sea by following streams or by chartered bush aircraft.

 Espenberg is located on a peninsula between the Chukchi Sea to the north and west and Goodhope Bay to the east.
 From east to west lie North and South Killeak Maar, Devil Mountain Maar and Whitefish Maar; additionally there are cinder cones, lava flows and five small shield-like volcanoes such as Devil Mountain.
 Devil Mountain appears to be capped with an alignment of cinder cones with associated lava flows.
 Volcanologically, the field is situated in a back-arc region.
 Volcanic rocks from the field have basaltic compositions.

 Devil Mountain Maar is 8 × 6 km wide and 200 m deep, while North Killeak Maar, South Killeak Maar and Whitefish Maar are 4 km, 5 km and 4.3 km wide and the Killeak Maars reach depths of over 60 m; Whitefish Maar is much shallower with a depth of 6 m.
-Such dimensions make the Espenberg maars the largest on Earth and the Espenberg maars comparable in size with calderas; other maars at lower latitudes are much smaller.
+Such dimensions make the Espenberg maars the largest known on Earth and the Espenberg maars comparable in size with calderas; other maars at lower latitudes are much smaller.
 The maars are mostly circular with the exception of Devil Mountain Maar which is partly separated by a small sand spit into the northern 5.1 km wide North Devil Mountain Maar and the 3.4 km wide South Devil Mountain Maar; formerly they were considered to be two separate maars.

 The water surface of the maars lies between 60–80 m below their rim.
 Eight 0.1–1 km wide and 50–100 m deep crater-like depressions lie underwater in Devil Mountain Maar and similar but partly filled depressions are also found at the Killeak Maars.
 Layered volcanic deposits crop out in 10–40 m high cliffs around Devil Mountain Maar and within gullies around the other maars.

 The maars are emplaced in over 300 m thick lavas and sediments of Pleistocene age.
 The Singeakpuk River, the Kalik River, the Kitluk River, the Espenberg River and the Kongachuk Creek flow through the volcanic field; the Kitluk River drains Devil Mountain Maar.
 Other than volcanic constructs, plateaus, thermokarst lakes, dry lakes and yedoma hills dot the landscape.